Viscosity, Reversibillity, Chaotic Hypothesis, Fluctuation Theorem and Lyapunov Pairing

 \SEC{Reversible equations}

 \iniz

 The theory of nonequilibrium fluctuations has led to studying phenomena via equations considered equivalent (at least for some of the purposes of interest) to the ``fundamental'' ones.

-Thus new non-Newtonian forces have been added to systems of particles claiming that the values of important quantities would have the same values as those implied by the fundamental equations, even in cases in which the modification was drastic: with the advantage, in several cases, of greatly facilitating simulations, \cite{No984,EM990,Ho999}.
+Thus new non-Newtonian forces have been added to systems of particles claiming that the values of important quantities would have the same values as those implied by the fundamental equations, even in cases in which the modification was drastic: with the advantage, in several cases, of greatly facilitating simulations, \cite{No984,EM990,Ho999}.\footnote{By fundamental I mean here equations based on Newton's principles as theoretical base for studying quantities like transport coefficients \eg in a shear flow model, \cite{ECM990,ECM993}, or properties of heat conduction, \cite{BLL004,EY004}.
+More generally principles of Quantum Mechanics also are modified to make various problems accessible to simulations, \cite{BS016}.}

 At the same time the idea that modification of the equations would not affect, at least in some important cases, most of their predictions arose in other domains: it appeared for instance, in \cite{SJ993}, to show that the Navier-Stokes (IN above) equation could be modified, into new reversible equations, still remaining consistent with selected predictions of the Obukov-Kolmogorov theory.